Tour the abandoned Tennessee ghost town where millionaires vacationed

 Dilapidated buildings

-The powers that be spent years debating the future of the ghost town and, as mentioned earlier, the Wonderland Hotel collapsed in 2005 as a consequence of their inaction.
+The powers that be spent years debating the future of the ghost town and, as mentioned earlier, the Wonderland Hotel collapsed in 2005 as a consequence of inaction.

 Restoration plan

-In 2009, the National Park Service also announced plans to revamp 19 cabins deemed historically significant, leaving 55 of Elkmont's 74 cabins slated for demolition.
+Alongside the restoration of the club, the National Park Service also announced plans to revamp 19 cabins deemed historically significant in the enclave's Daisy Town neighbourhood.

-Sadly, in 2017, 29 structures were demolished along the Little River Trail and Jake's Creek Trail.
+The decision left 55 of Elkmont's 74 cabins slated for demolition.
+Sadly, 29 structures were demolished along the Little River Trail and Jake's Creek Trail in 2017.

 Completed projects